ernest-bruce/human-internet/internet_plan/internet_plan.md

   * people will have access to affordable, high·quality, and durable hardware, such as desktops, laptops, tablets, handsets, and watches
 &nbsp;

-hardware will be part of the **Peoples•Foundation** vision of empowering human beings through technology
+hardware will be part of the **Peoples·Foundation** vision of empowering human beings through technology
 &nbsp;
 &nbsp;
 &nbsp;

 ## openness and transparency
-**Peoples•Foundation** will operate openly and transparently
+**Peoples·Foundation** will operate openly and transparently
 · it will be accessible and open to the public
 · minutes, decisions, and resolutions will be publicly available
 · it will also share long·term strategy and operational details openly
 · to contribute development to humanity, it will share its work with open·source and open·hardware communities

-this is not only because Peoples•Foundation will operate under 501(c)(3) rules, but also because it aims at being an active, open participant in society, with the principal goal of elevating humans and improving the human condition
+this is not only because Peoples·Foundation will operate under 501(c)(3) rules, but also because it aims at being an active, open participant in society, with the principal goal of elevating humans and improving the human condition
 &nbsp;

-Peoples•Foundation will serve as the example of a responsible and trustworthy humanistic·enterprise we need so badly today
+Peoples·Foundation will serve as the example of a responsible and trustworthy humanistic·enterprise we need so badly today
 &nbsp;
 &nbsp;
 &nbsp;